The Regular Expression

 - Click Done.

-- Click the display menu in the upper right corner of the Regular Expression widget frame, and select Edit Wiring to open the wiring interface.
+- Hover your cursor over the Regular Expression widget, and click the wiring icon to open the wiring interface.
 Do the following steps:

 - In the Select content to send section, select Content as Any Data.